yazz/VisualJS/README.md

 - Open source MIT license
 - Can run in Docker, Kubernetes, or OpenShift, as a Snap package, or locally on Mac, Windows, Linux, Raspberry PI using NodeJS
 - Can build Microservices
-- All apps can be saved as a single .appshare file
+- All source code for apps can be saved as a single .jsa file
 - Apps can be saved as a single HTML file and sent by email (Even SQlite based apps)
 - All code is stored as immuntable, and identified by a SHA256 hash
 - The AppShare editor and output programs can work offline without internet connectivity
-- Extra UI or server components can be build as plugins (as .appshare files)
+- Extra UI or server components can be build as plugins (as .jsa files)
 - The AppShare extensible IDE allows you to build new ways of editing code.
 Currently a text editor and a Visual Basic style editor are included
 <br/><br/><br/>